 Rudolph was sold to W. R. Wilson of St Albans for 820 guineas and the filly Prelude, who only days before had won the AJC Oaks, went for 2750 guineas to Vincent Dowling.
 William T. Jones gratified with the success of his negotiations with Lord Kesteven, and a subscriber to the theory of ‘in for a penny, in for a pound’, was active in buying Sinecure for 700 guineas and the next VRC Oaks winner in Litigant for 1550 guineas.
 The 13 lots realised 16,665 guineas with most of the money coming from men who had made their fortunes in silver at Broken Hill.
 Despite earlier getting his hands on the yearlings, Tom Payten was downcast at the prospect of so many of his best older gallopers passing into other stables.

 Given the bullish prices paid, it is interesting to reflect upon what each of these horses achieved subsequently.
-Singapore proved an absolute flop for O’Shanassy and in fifteen more appearances on the racecourse over the next three seasons not once did our Derby hero manage to run a placing; he died in November 1892 after sustaining a severe shoulder injury at Flemington and thus was denied his chance for redemption at stud.
+Singapore proved an absolute flop for O’Shanassy and in fifteen more appearances on the racecourse over the next three seasons not once did our Derby hero achieve a placing; he died in November 1892 after sustaining a severe shoulder injury at Flemington and thus was denied his chance for redemption at stud.
 Nor were a number of the other White horses sold that day any more successful.
 Rudolph failed to recapture his juvenile form and eventually perished for want of water in the back blocks of South Australia.

 Prelude did win three decent races for Vincent Dowling but hardly recompensed her cost.
 William Jones, for all his largesse, did win the VRC Oaks with Litigant but her win left the ring untouched, while Dreadnought proved impossible to train.
 However, in time Dreadnought emerged as the greatest bargain of them all – a most successful stallion at the Karamu Stud near Hastings in New Zealand – but only after William Jones had sold the horse to the Hon John Ormond.
 Dreadnought produced a host of smart stayers in just a few short seasons at the stud before his premature death in April 1897.
 Given the money paid for some of the starters in that 1889 Derby field as prospective stallions, it is ironic that the only one of the five to get the winner of a principal race at stud was the rank outsider, Knight Templar.
 He at least produced the winner of a VRC Standish Handicap in Rosebloom.